 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of twelve credit hours of applied music, music ensemble, and theatre ensemble, and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 A student must earn a minimum grade of "C" in one of BTS-1110, 1120, or 1130, and one of: BTS-2000, 2420, 2550, 2720 or 2750, to declare a major in this field. - 6.
-Students may include up to twelve credit hours within the electives of the major from the following list: HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United States HIST-3100 Religion in Canadian History LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II MUSC-2330 Leading Music and Worship RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions II 2.3.
+Students may include up to twelve credit hours within the electives of the major from the following list: HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United States

+HIST-3100 Religion in Canadian History LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II MUSC-2330 Leading Music and Worship RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions II

+2.3.
 Biblical and Theological Studies Major, Three-year B.A.
-Graduation Requirements:

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major

-A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours

-30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and

-Theological Studies requirements

-18 credit hours of the major requirements
+- 30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 18 credit hours of the major requirements

-Core Curriculum Requirements:

-Biblical and Theological Studies-completed within the major
+- Biblical and Theological Studies-completed within the major

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, or BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement
+- Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, or BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours, maximum of 39 credit Hours A minimum of 12 credit hours at the 3000-level and above One of the following: BTS-1110 Biblical Literature and Themes BTS-1120 Encountering the Bible BTS-1130 Introducing Jesus - An Overview of the Christian Bible One of the following:
+- A minimum of 30 credit hours, maximum of 39 credit Hours - A minimum of 12 credit hours at the 3000-level and above - One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Introduction to Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics

-Bible-6 credit hours, including a course in each of Old and New Testament

-History of Christianity, Practical Theology, and Theology- 12 credit hours with a minimum of 3 credit hours in each sub-field

-Biblical and Theological Studies electives-6 credit hours
+- BTS-2420 Introduction to Christian Spirituality - BTS-2550 History of Christianity - BTS-2720 Theologies of the Global South - BTS-2750 Introduction to Christian Ethics - Bible-6 credit hours, including a course in each of Old and New Testament - History of Christianity, Practical Theology, and Theology-12 credit hours with a minimum of 3 credit hours in each sub-field - Biblical and Theological Studies electives-6 credit hours

-Minor Requirement: